Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 <img width="587" alt="image" src="https://github.com/user-attachments/assets/158e85f9-c35f-4240-a67b-0aa22d88d7d4" />

-The actual setup will vary from project to project but it's likely that Gemini has created some type of Node/React/TS Applicaion that will require you to install a bunch of npm depedencies.
+The actual setup will vary from project to project but it's likely that Gemini has created some type of Node/React/TS Application that will require you to install a bunch of npm depedencies.
 If you run into any errors running commands, in the browser window, wherever then paste paste them into the Cursor chat and Cursor will try and solve them.
 Most setup errors are trivial for the Cursor agent to fix.

 ## Phase 3: Iterate with Cursor